HaoyunZhang2003/radiomics4ILA/README.md

     - **File**: `step4_ML_Progression_model.ipynb`

     A prediction model was developed based on machine learning techniques.
 This included model selection, optimization, feedback of results, and generation of significant plots.
+   The data are examples only, not thesis research data, and are retained only to demonstrate the work accomplished by the code block

  **Environment:**
 - Python 3.9.13 (Guido van Rossum, Python Software Foundation)